Ethanp210/Gamehaven/README.md

 ## Contributing

-Contributing to 55GMS is simple, all you need is to fork this repository and create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) that we will review and maybe merge.
+Contributing to Gamehaven is simple, all you need is to fork this repository and create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) that we will review and maybe merge.

 ## Deploying